mtotschnig/SendWithFtp/README.md

 2) android.intent.action.SENDTO if the URI in the data is of scheme ftp:
   The application provides the FTP uri and SendWithFtp immediately triggers the upload

+SendWithFtp is released under the GNU General Public License version 3